edgio-docs/edgio-docs/guides/uplynk/deliver/playback_urls/customize_playback_via_parameters.md

 ### Google Widevine

-Define a Widevide DRM policy by including parameters that define:
+Define a Widevine DRM policy by including parameters that define:

 - [**Content Key Specs**](#content-key-specs): Define what content keys will be returned.
 - [**Policy Overrides**](#policy-overrides): Define the conditions under which playback will be allowed.